mysticalfoxie/VMHelper/README.md

-# AudioProcessHelper
+# VMHelper
+This program helps you with a common issue of `VoiceMeeter`.
+It fixes crackling sound output, which is related to insufficient process priority.

-Handles the Priority and Processor Affinity of your selected Audio Programs
+This Program increases and configures the `priority` and `processor affinity` of your selected Audio Programs, which is most likely `VoiceMeeter`, so it stops causing cracking sounds.

-If your friends on Discord/Teamspeak or whatever tell you that your sound is cracking and it's very hard to understand you, you probably have the same issue as me. 💞
+If your friends on Discord/Teamspeak or whatever tell you that your sound is cracking and it's very hard to understand you, you probably have the same problem as I had. 💞
+That's why I wrote that little tool.

 *You're using Audio Programs such as VoiceMeeter, too?*
 *Your friends are telling you that your audio is cracking?*